-While a claim was being processed, the claimant submitted a medical report to the Social Security field office which would have resulted in a different conclusion.
+While a claim was being processed, the claimant submitted a medical report to the Social Security field office that would have resulted in a different conclusion.
 However, the medical report was not associated with the claim file until after the determination or decision became final.

-F. Change in Legal Interpretation or Administrative Ruling
+F. Change in Legal Interpretation or Administrative Ruling (AR)

 A change of legal interpretation or administrative ruling may be the result of a change in a regulation, a decision of the United States Supreme Court, a court order in a class action case, or the issuance of an SSR or an AR.